webify360/wp-dev-core/README.md

-# wp-dev-core
+# WPDevCore

-WP DevCore is a mini framework for build clean, maintainable, and scalable WordPress plugins with premium features.
+WPDevCore is a mini framework for building clean, maintainable, and scalable WordPress plugins with premium features.